adfresca/sdk-unity/README.md

 ### Marketing Moment

-Marketing Moment means the moment you want to engage with your users.
-For example, you may need to deliver the message when the user completes a quest or enters an item store.
-You will be able to use it with the [custom parameters](#custom-parameter) so you can deliver the personalized and targeted message in specific moment in real time.
+Marketing Moment means when and where you want to engage users.
+For example, you may need to deliver a message when a user completes a quest or enters into an item store.
+You will be able to use it with the [custom parameters](#custom-parameter) so you can deliver a personalized and targeted message at a specific moment in real-time.

-To implement codes, simply call **Load(index)** method with passing marketing moment's index.
-You can get the marketing moment's index in our [Dashboard](https://dashboard.nudge.do): 1) Select a App 2) In 'Overview' menu, click 'Settings - Marketing Moment' button.
+To implement codes, simply call **Load(index)** method with marketing moment's index.
+You can get the marketing moment's index in our [Dashboard](https://dashboard.nudge.do): 1) Select an App 2) In 'Overview' menu, click 'Settings - Marketing Moment.'

-You will call the method after the moment has happened in the app.
+You will call the method after the moment happened in the app.

 ```cs
   void OnUserDidEnterItemStore()